-1. What benefits do I receive through the Voluntary Hospitals House Staff Benefits Plan?
+1. What benefits do I receive through the House Staff Benefits Plan?

-In addition, you are entitled to short and long-term disability, life insurance, hearing aid benefit, and legal services.
+You are entitled to dental insurance, prescription coverage, optical benefits, conference, supplemental medical, supplemental dental, newborn, obstetrical, mental health, identity theft protection, short and long-term disability, life insurance, hearing aid benefit, and legal services.
+Educational funds are available through the Professional Education Plan fund.
 You will be automatically enrolled in these benefits when you complete your enrollment form.
-For details on each benefit, refer to the summary plan description.
+For details on each benefit, refer to the HSBP summary plan description.

-2. I recently enrolled myself and/or dependents in the benefits plan – how long will it take to receive insurance cards?
+2. I recently enrolled myself and/or dependents in the benefits plan – how long will it take to receive my dental and prescription cards?

-If you enrolled during orientation (June), it can take several weeks before your information is registered due to the large volume of enrollments we receive during this time period.
+If you enrolled during orientation (June), it can take several weeks before your information is registered due to the large volume of enrollments received during this time period.
 You can expect cards sometime toward the end of July or early August.
 However, all coverage will be effective from your start date.
 Enrollments during all other times of the year typically take 2-3 weeks to process.
-If you have an emergency and do not have an insurance card yet, you should contact the benefits office immediately.
+If you have an emergency and have not received your cards yet, you should contact the benefits office immediately.